 As stated in the memorandum and via interviews, the facility has not had a situation that has resulted in disciplinary sanctions for staff.
-The auditor was told that if was to occur, policy would be followed.
-Note that the policy reflects the standard for staff discipline.
+The auditor was told that if it were to occur, policy would be followed.

 Standard 115.277: Corrective action for contractors and volunteers